ARC-OPT/Documentation/index.md

 ```
 make test
 ```
 from the library's build folder.
-This will execute unit tests for all installed components, e.g. solvers, robot models, etc...
+This will execute unit tests for all installed components, e.g., solvers, robot models, etc.

 # WBC Library Tutorials